malgebary/Azure-Route-Server-MicroHack/README.md

 ## Scenario 2: Route exchange between Virtual Network Gateway and CSR NVA

-In this scenario we will connect another on-premises network in Central US to Vnet ***HUB-SCUS*** using Azure Virtua Network Gateway, we will explore if ARS can help in exchanging routes between the Virtual Network Gateway and the CSR, and if so, how will that affect the overall connectivity between endpoints in this scenario.
+In this scenario we will connect another on-premises network in Central US to Vnet ***HUB-SCUS*** using Azure Virtual Network Gateway, we will explore how ARS can help in exchanging routes between the Virtual Network Gateway and the CSR, and how will that affect the overall connectivity between endpoints in this scenario.

 In this scenario we will add the following component: